-The Document Request service is another way that staff and postgraduate students can obtain material not available at the VU library.
+The Document Request service is another way that staff and postgraduate students (PhD, professional doctorates, masters, graduate diploma, graduate certificate) and honours students can obtain material not available at the VU library.

 In 'Using other libraries':

 ArticleReach is a service that enables VU students and staff to locate and access journal articles that are not held in the VU Library collection.